The NSW Philip Parsons Fellowship for Emerging Playwrights

-The Philip Parsons Young Playwright’s Award and Memorial Lecture commemorate the life’s work of Philip Parsons AM (1926-1993).
-Dr Parsons was an influential teacher and mentor to many of the students, scholars, actors, directors and playwrights who created the new wave of theatre and drama in the 1970’s.
-Both the Award and Lecture are part of the artist development activities of Belvoir.
+The NSW Philip Parsons Fellowship for Emerging Playwrights and Memorial Lecture commemorate the life’s work of Philip Parsons AM (1926-1993).
+Dr Parsons was an influential teacher and mentor to many of the students, scholars, actors, directors and playwrights who created the new wave of theatre and drama in the 1970s.
+Both the Fellowship and Lecture are part of artist development activities at Belvoir.

-The Award is presented each year to a playwright under the age of 35, whose work demonstrates an original and compelling theatrical voice.
-The Award money forms a commissioning fee for the writer and $7,500 towards a creative development, with a view to developing a new work with support from Belvoir’s artistic staff.
+The Fellowship is presented, in partnership with Arts NSW, to an emerging playwright whose work demonstrates an original and compelling theatrical voice.
+The Fellowship money forms a $12,500 commissioning fee for the writer and $7,500 towards a creative development, with a view to developing a new work with support from Belvoir’s artistic staff.
 (Note: This Fellowship replaces the Philip Parsons Young Playwright’s Award previously offered by Belvoir and Arts NSW)

 In 2013, applications were accepted from NSW-based writers whose plays have had a public showing or season in Australia or internationally within the last 12 months.
-Submitted plays will be assessed by the Award panel and a shortlist is chosen on the strength of these works.
-Shortlisted writers are asked to submit a treatment of up to five pages for a proposed new work.
+Submitted plays will be assessed by the Fellowship panel and shortlisted writers chosen on the strength of these works.
+Shortlisted writers will be asked to submit a brief treatment and up to five pages of scene work for a proposed new piece.

 2011 – Zoe Coombs Marr